2fast2fourier/cheesefist/README.md

   it('TEST '+request.method+' '+request.url, function(done){
     execute(done);
     /*
-    *  The execute function is also a promise, and mocha can handle promises.
+    *  The execute function will return a promise, and mocha can handle a promise.
     *  So you can just 'return execute()'' instead of using the 'done' callback.
     *  Or shorten further:
     *  it('Testing '+request.method+' '+request.url, execute);